 The same chalkboard thrifted pot makes an appearance again, just in a different spot, with garage sale galvanized items and a thrifted wool blanket with pink stripes rounding out the decor.

 The ‘Baby Boo’ pumpkins produced a huge amount this year, so they took center stage and this was the first year I grew ‘Jarrahdale’ pumpkins, which I love for their gorgeous color and fun shape.
 A few mums update some containers, but summer begonias are still going strong, too.

 Have you noticed the same store-bought wreath for 3 years in a row?
 This year I left it plain though it shows how adding a bit of dried flowers can transform a basic wreath from year to year!
 I didn’t have a lot of time, either, so you can see I just grouped our regular porch things with some pumpkins and called it good.
 And it was!
 Take only the time you need that will help you to enjoy your porch more.

 2015 Fall Porch Decorating

 The Jarrahdale pumpkins produced a lot this year so they became the stars along with green ‘Little Lime’ hydrangeas.
 Oh, and lots of white pumpkins of course.
 A few mums and dried corn stalks round out the garden decor.

-Note: this article was originally published in 2012 and has been updated with more information, new photos and clearer formatting.
+Note: this article was originally published in 2012 and has been updated.

 Subscribe to Organize, Plan, Cook & Beautify Your Home with Free Printables